dotnet/AspNetCore.Docs/aspnetcore/test/integration-tests.md

 ## Disable shadow copying

 Shadow copying causes the tests to execute in a different directory than the output directory.
 For tests to work properly, shadow copying must be disabled.
 The [sample app](https://github.com/dotnet/AspNetCore.Docs/tree/main/aspnetcore/test/integration-tests/samples) uses xUnit and disables shadow copying for xUnit by including an *xunit.runner.json* file with the correct configuration setting.
-For more information, see [Configuring xUnit with JSON](https://xunit.github.io/docs/configuring-with-json.html).
+For more information, see the [xUnit documentation](https://xunit.net/docs/configuration-files).

 Add the *xunit.runner.json* file to root of the test project with the following content: